Here’s a place that makes my heart sing and sums up so many things I love about Sydney.

 Phone: 9555 1903

-Open: Depends on month, see photo below and check website in winter.
+Open: Depends on month, check website .

 Built in the 1880s, Sydney’s oldest swimming pool is part of the harbour but is completely enclosed by its elegant green and cream two-storey classical buildings, wooden fences and decking.